MotionTrack: Learning Motion Predictor for Multiple Object Tracking

 Despite these improvements, most of these studies are still based on the classical KF and its constant velocity model assumption.
 QuoVadis \cite{QuoVadis} improves the robustness of existing advanced trackers against long-term occlusions based on trajectory prediction in a bird's eye view (BEV) scenario representation, consisting of several complex sub-modules that overcome the limitations of traditional methods.

-\textbf{Transformer-based methods.} The recent success of transformer models in computer vision, particularly in the field of object detection, has led to the emergence of numerous transformer-based approaches.
+\textbf{Transformer-based methods.} The recent success of transformer models in computer vision\cite{detr,defdetr,WANG2024106110,CAI2024548}, particularly in the field of object detection, has led to the emergence of numerous transformer-based approaches.
 These include TransTrack \cite{transtrack}, TrackFormer \cite{trackformer}, TransCenter \cite{transcenter}, and MOTR \cite{motr}, which are contemporaneous online trackers based on DETR \cite{detr} and its variants.
 TrackFormer employs track queries to maintain object identities and utilizes heuristics to suppress duplicate tracks, as in Tracktor \cite{Tracktor}.
 TransTrack directly employs previous object features as track queries to acquire tracking boxes and associates detection boxes based on IoU-matching.
 TransCenter obtains object center representation through transformer and performs tracking through CenterTrack's object association \cite{centertrack}.
 Additionally, MOTR performs object tracking in an end-to-end manner by iteratively updating the track query, without requiring post-processing, making it a concise method.
 Furthermore, GTR \cite{gtr} is an offline transformer-based tracker that employs queries to divide detected boxes into trajectories all at once, instead of generating tracking boxes.
 It should be noted that the training of all these models necessitates a high volume of training samples, expensive computational resources, and lengthy training times.
-In contrast, our methodology employs solely transformers for the purpose of extracting object motion information.
-Moreover, our proposed method necessitates only trajectory data as input and is characterized by its expeditious training process.
+In contrast, our methodology exclusively utilizes the Transformer to leverage object trajectory information.
+Furthermore, our proposed method requires only trajectory data as input and is distinguished by its rapid training process.